-If you make or sell halal food, becoming certified as halal is a requirement in practically every nation.
+If you make or sell halal food, getting a halal certification is a requirement in practically every nation with a high Muslim population.
 When you export food items to a nation where the majority of the population is Muslim, this becomes an increasingly relevant consideration.
 Even though Islam does not require a certification itself, food authorities all over the globe make sure that customers of Halal cuisine only obtain true Halal food.
 This ensures that Muslims may practice their religion without fear.

-- The consumers have the confidence that the product they are consuming has been checked by the appropriate authorities to ensure that it complies with the Islamic dietary law even though the manufacturers of halal food are required to pay additional and ongoing costs for the certification of their products.
+- Consumers have the confidence that the product they are consuming has been checked by the appropriate authorities to ensure that it complies with the Islamic dietary law even though the manufacturers of halal food are required to pay additional and ongoing costs for the halal certification of their products.

 - Laws governing the labeling of foodstuffs in every region of the globe demand that any claims made on the packaging be independently verified as being accurate.
 A “halal approved” mark on a product’s label is often interpreted by Muslim consumers as an indication that the item is reliable or of higher quality.
 The use of such a stamp may be necessary in order to export food to specific Muslim nations.

 - Products that have been given the halal certification seal of approval will often be labeled with a halal symbol.